hl7au/au-fhir-core/input/pagecontent/general-requirements.md

 _Profile + Interaction Support_ refers to a system that represents digital health information using the content models of AU Core profiles AND implement the REST API interactions defined by the applicable AU Core capability statement.

 An AU Core Responder that declares 'Profile + Interaction Support' conformance:
-- **SHALL** declare conformance to the 'AU Core Server Capability Statement' in the server's CapabilityStatement.
+- **SHALL** declare conformance to the 'AU Core Responder Capability Statement' in the server's CapabilityStatement.
 - **SHALL** specify the implemented resource types, associated AU Core profiles, REST API interactions and search parameters in the server's CapabilityStatement
 - **SHALL** implement the [Mandatory](#mandatory-elements) and/or [Must Support](#must-support) requirements for the elements defined as such in the implemented AU Core profiles
-- **SHALL** implement the required REST API interactions and search parameters as defined in the [AU Core Server Capability Statement](CapabilityStatement-au-core-server.html#resourcesSummary1).
+- **SHALL** implement the required REST API interactions and search parameters as defined in the [AU Core Responder Capability Statement](CapabilityStatement-au-core-responder.html#resourcesSummary1).

 An AU Core Requester that declares 'Profile + Interaction Support' conformance:
 - ~~**SHOULD** declare conformance to the 'AU Core Client Capability Statement' in the clients's CapabilityStatement.~~
 - ~~**SHOULD** specify the implemented resource types, associated AU Core profiles, REST API interactions and search parameters in the client's CapabilityStatement~~
 - **SHALL** implement the [Mandatory](#mandatory-elements) and/or [Must Support](#must-support) requirements for the elements defined as such in the implemented AU Core profiles
-- **SHALL** implement the required REST API interactions and search parameters as defined in the [AU Core CLient Capability Statement](CapabilityStatement-au-core-client.html#resourcesSummary1).
+- **SHALL** implement the required REST API interactions and search parameters as defined in the [AU Core Requester Capability Statement](CapabilityStatement-au-core-requester.html#resourcesSummary1).

 **Declaring Conformance**